-Solely for purposes of making the calculations for each Payment Date of (i) principal write-downs (or writeups) on the Notes as a result of Credit Events (or reversals thereof) or Modification Events on the Reference Obligations, (ii) any reduction or increase in interest amounts on the Notes as a result of Modification Events on the Reference Obligations and (iii) principal payments required to be made on the Notes by Fannie Mae, a hypothetical structure of Reference Tranches (the Class 2A-H, Class 2M-1, Class 2M-1H, Class 2M-2A, Class 2M-AH, Class 2M-2B, Class 2M-BH, Class 2B and Class 2B-H Reference Tranches) deemed to be backed by the Reference Obligations has been established as indicated in the table set forth under "Transaction Summary".
-Pursuant to the hypothetical structure, the Class 2A-H Reference Tranche is senior to all the other Reference Tranches and therefore does not provide any credit enhancement to the other Reference Tranches.
-The Class 2M-1 and Class 2M-1H Reference Tranches are pari passu with each other, are subordinate to the Class 2A-H Reference Tranche and are senior to the Class 2M-2A, Class 2M-AH, Class 2M-2B, Class 2M-BH, Class 2B and Class 2B-H Reference Tranches.
-The Class 2M-2A and Class 2M-AH Reference Tranches are pari passu with each other, are subordinate to the Class 2A-H, Class 2M-1 and Class 2M-1H Reference Tranches and are senior to the Class 2M-2B, Class 2M-BH, Class 2B and Class 2B-H Reference Tranches.
-The Class 2M-2B and Class 2M-BH Reference Tranches are pari passu with each other, are subordinate to the Class 2A-H, Class 2M-1, Class 2M-1H, Class 2M-2A and Class 2M-AH Reference Tranches and are senior to the Class 2B and Class 2B-H Reference Tranches.
-The Class 2B and Class 2B-H Reference Tranches are pari passu with each other and are subordinate to all the other Reference Tranches and therefore do not benefit from any credit enhancement (other than any Overcollateralization Amount).
+Solely for purposes of making the calculations for each Payment Date of (i) principal write-downs (or writeups) on the Notes as a result of Credit Events (or reversals thereof) or Modification Events on the Reference Obligations, (ii) any reduction or increase in interest amounts on the Notes as a result of Modification Events on the Reference Obligations and (iii) principal payments required to be made on the Notes by Fannie Mae, a hypothetical structure of Reference Tranches deemed to be backed by the Reference Obligations has been established as indicated in the table set forth under "Transaction Summary".
+Pursuant to the hypothetical structure:

+- the Class 1A-H Reference Tranche is senior to all the other Reference Tranches and therefore does not provide any credit enhancement to the other Reference Tranches, - the Class 1M-1 and Class 1M-1H Reference Tranches are pari passu with each other, are subordinate to the Class 1A-H Reference Tranche and are senior to the Class 1M-2A, Class 1M-AH, Class 1M-2B, Class 1M-BH, Class 1M-2C, Class 1M-CH, Class 1B-1, Class 1B-1H and Class 1B-2H Reference Tranches, - the Class 1M-2A and Class 1M-AH Reference Tranches are pari passu with each other, are subordinate to the Class 1A-H, Class 1M-1 and Class 1M-1H Reference Tranches and are senior to the Class 1M-2B, Class 1M-BH, Class 1M-2C, Class 1M-CH, Class 1B-1, Class 1B-1H and Class 1B-2H Reference Tranches, - the Class 1M-2B and Class 1M-BH Reference Tranches are pari passu with each other, are subordinate to the Class 1A-H, Class 1M-1, Class 1M-1H, Class 1M-2A and Class 1M-AH Reference Tranches and are senior to the Class 1M-2C, Class 1M-CH, Class 1B-1, Class 1B-1H and Class 1B-2H Reference Tranches, - the Class 1M-2C and Class 1M-CH Reference Tranches are pari passu with each other, are subordinate to the Class 1A-H, Class 1M-1, Class 1M-1H, Class 1M-2A, Class 1M-AH, Class 1M-2B and Class 1M-BH Reference Tranches and are senior to the Class 1B-1, Class 1B-1H and Class 1B-2H Reference Tranches, - the Class 1B-1 and Class 1B-1H Reference Tranches are pari passu with each other and are subordinate to the Class 1A-H, Class 1M-1, Class 1M-1H, Class 1M-2A, Class 1M-AH, Class 1M-2B, Class 1M-BH, Class 1M-2C and Class 1M-CH Reference Tranches and are senior to the Class 1B-2H Reference Tranche, and - the Class 1B-2H Reference Tranche is subordinate to all the other Reference Tranches and therefore does not benefit from any credit enhancement (other than any Overcollateralization Amount).

 Each Reference Tranche will have the initial Class Notional Amount indicated in the table set forth under "Transaction Summary" and the aggregate of the initial Class Notional Amounts of all the Reference Tranches will equal the Cut-off Date Balance.